ShirleyHidrobo/ShirleyHidrobo/README.md

 ## 🔗 Projects

 📌 **WordPress + Virtual Machine**
-Developed a virtualized environment using **Cockpit and WordPress** for efficient website management.
+Developed a virtualized environment using **Cockpit, WordPress and MariaDB** for efficient website management.
 [View Project](#)

 📌 **Custom `printf` Implementation in C**